Chen4549/skyfinder_test/README.md

 For this approach, I utilized **TabPFN**, a State-of-the-Art (SOTA) transformer-based model specifically designed for tabular data.
 By treating compressed visual information as additional tabular columns, I created a more balanced and informative feature set.

 #### The Pipeline:
-1.  **Visual Feature Extraction**: I use the pre-trained ResNet-50 backbone to extract the high-level 2048-dimensional visual features.
+1.  **Visual Feature Extraction**: I use the trained ResNet-50 (from first part) backbone to extract the high-level 2048-dimensional visual features.
 2.  **PCA Compression**: Because TabPFN is optimized for a specific number of features, I apply **Principal Component Analysis (PCA)** to compress the 2048-d visual vector into **256 dimensions**.
 This maintains the most critical visual information while making the data compatible with the tabular model.
 3.  **Feature Concatenation**: I combine the 4 core metadata points (Latitude, Longitude, Month, Hour) with the 256 compressed visual features.
 4.  **Tabular-Driven Prediction**: This combined 260-column dataset is fed into TabPFN to generate the final temperature regression.